UtrechtUniversity/ricgraph/README.md

   starting with a person, its research outputs are only one step away by following one edge, and other contributors to that research output are again one step (edge) away.
-* Ricgraph is a graph with
-  nodes (sometimes called vertices) and edges (sometimes called links) to represent objects and their relations.
-  It can be used to store, manipulate and read metadata of any object that has a relation to another object, as long as every object can be "represented" by at least a *name* and a *value*.
+* Ricgraph can be used to store, manipulate and read metadata of any object that has a relation to another object, as long as every object can be "represented" by at least a *name* and a *value*.
   In Ricgraph, one node represents one object, and an edge represents the relation between two objects.
-  It is written in Python and uses [Neo4j](https://neo4j.com) as [graph database engine](https://en.wikipedia.org/wiki/Graph_database).
+* Ricgraph and Ricgraph Explorer are written in Python and use [Neo4j](https://neo4j.com) as [graph database engine](https://en.wikipedia.org/wiki/Graph_database).
 * Metadata of an object are stored as "properties" in a node, i.e. as information associated with a node.
   For example, a node may store two properties, *name = PET* and *value = cat*.
 Another node may store *name = FULL_NAME* and *value = John Doe*.
   Then the edge between those two nodes means that the person with FULL_NAME John Doe has a PET which is a cat.
+Ricgraph can store any number of properties in a node.
 * The objective of Ricgraph is to get metadata from objects from a source system in a process called "harvesting".
   That means that e.g. persons and publications